Smriti Irani Had The Most Epic Reaction When Janhvi Kapoor Continuously Called Her 'Aunty'!

 If you follow Smriti Irani on Instagram, you would be aware that her posts are quite cheeky and they never fail to make you laugh.
 After her viral 'waiting too long for DeepVeer wedding pictures' post, the actress-turned-politician recently gave us one more moment to be all splits.

-Recently, Janhvi bumped into Janhvi Kapoor at the airport and what happened next was just too funny!
+Recently, Smriti bumped into Janhvi Kapoor at the airport and what happened next was just too funny!
 The 'Dhadak' actress ended up embarassing Smriti by continuously calling her 'aunty' and the latter had an epic response to that.

 ALSO READ: Happy Birthday Salman Khan: Here's How The Superstar's Birthday Cake Was Baked To Perfection!